anthonynamnam/brainstation_capstone/README.md

 - We've unearthed nuanced patterns, revealing hidden correlations and trends within the used car data.
 These discoveries not only enhance our understanding of the problem domain but also pave the way for informed decision-making.
 Here are some examples:

     - Finding - 1
-        - `miles` follow log-normal distribution.
+        - `miles` follow a log-normal distribution.
 [Link](https://public.tableau.com/views/used-vehicle-price-range-prediction-miles-transform/miles-transform?:language=en-GB&:display_count=n&:origin=viz_share_link)

         <left><img src="https://raw.githubusercontent.com/anthonynamnam/anthonynamnam/main/icons/bs-capstone/log-miles.png" alt="log-miles" width="700" /></left>